Lake Mendota: Artifacts

 On November 2, 2021, a team from the Wisconsin Historical Society raised a dugout canoe to the surface of Lake Mendota.
 It was discovered by marine archeologist Tamara Thomsen and SCUBA assistant Mallory Dragt while joyriding on their scooters in June 2021.
 At 1200 years old, it was the oldest known sunken boat/shipwreck in Wisconsin at that time.
 On September 22, 2022, a team from the Wisconsin Historical Society raised a dugout canoe to the surface of Lake Mendota.
-At 3,000 years old, it is now the oldest known sunken boat/shipwreck in Wisconsin.
+As of 2025, sixteen canoes have been discovered, ranging from 700 to 5,200 years old.